mjosephmiller/codey-gonzalez/README.md

 # Codey Gonzales

-A speed type racer for code
+A type racer aiming to improve coders' speed, accuracy and familiarity with best-practice formatting.

 Rspec init
 ```